-Why customer success is important
+Why is customer success important?

-Customer success management vs. key account management
+Customer success or key account management

 Besides, as Ronni says, every person in the organization is responsible for the customer's success.